BH792/jobby/README.md

 # Jobby
 A job search organization tool inspired by Customer Relation Management (CRM) Systems.
-[A demo is available](https://jobby-job-search.appspot.com)
+[A demo is available](http://35.227.123.192/)

 ## Installation

 Clone the repo.
 The application comprises of a an Express.js & Postgres backend with a React client (from create-react-app).
 The package.json in the root directory contains the backend dependencies/scripts; the package.json in the client directory contains the client dependencies/scripts.
-The application requires an environment variable JWT_SECRET
+The application requires an environment variable JWT_SECRET and postgres credentials in /config/config.js.

 To run locally with hot loading:
 ```